patrbng/Sirius-Cloud/QuickStart Scaffolding/ARM Templates/Windows VM/readme.md

 * Windows VM
 * Public IP Address for VM
 * Virtual Network with a VMs Subnet
-* Network Security Group for the VM with a firewall rule allowing for RDP access to the VM
+* Network Security Group (NSG) for the VM with a firewall rule allowing for RDP access to the VM
 * Managed OS Disk for the VM
 * NIC for the VM attached to the NSG
 * Storage account for VM diagnostics